jdrodriguezh/flask-template/README.md

 ### `flask db init`

 Adds the ```migrations``` folder to your project.
-This needs to be ran only once, when running your first migration.
+This needs to be run only once, when running your first migration.

 ### `flask db migrate`